 - Talk about a do not resuscitate (DNR) order, or full resuscitation (known as "full code") preference.

-"Please document this person's name and contact information and carry it with you," Dr. King advised.
+"Please document this person's name and contact information and carry it with you," Dr. King advises.
 "Getting this done today will ease your mind at the time you need it most, before an unexpected hospital admission.
 You'll be fully prepared, and your hospitalist may actually hug you for bringing this information to his or her attention."